Kitchener Minor Baseball Association (KMBA) Constitution (By-laws)

 2.4 Year – Unless otherwise determined by the Board, the membership year of the Corporation will be October 1st to September 30th.

-2.5 Registration Fees– Membership fees will be determined annually by the Board.
+2.5 Registration Fees– Membership fees will be determined annually by the Board on or before July 1st.

 2.6 Duration – Excluding Directors, Membership duration is accorded on an annual basis and Members will re-apply for membership annually.